-When it comes to making your own jewelry, DIY stretch cord bracelets are probably one of the easier things you can make.
+When it comes to making your own jewelry, a DIY stretch cord bracelet might be the easiest bracelet to make.
 After all, even little kids can string beads onto some cord, right?
 So true – BUT – I’ve learned that there are a few little tools, tips, and tricks that make the whole process go a little more smoothly and give you a finished homemade stretch bracelet you can enjoy.

 I recently decided it was time to put my tools and tips to use and update some of my bracelets.
 No longer was I looking for the shiny metals and Swarovski crystals that I liked wearing with my professional wardrobe, and instead I wanted more of the currently trendy natural looking beads to go with jeans.
 It was time to gather my supplies and make my own stretch bracelets!

-Once again, making stretch bracelets is not that hard.
+Once again, making stretch bracelets is quite easy to do.
 However as with most DIY projects, I’ve learned that having some helpful tools and knowing a few little handy tricks makes the project more enjoyable.
 Here are six tips I’ve found helpful to know as you complete the steps to make your own stretch bracelets:

 #1 – Lay Out Your Design First